jorgelink6/UdacityProjectCapstone2/README.md

 ### Continuos deployment

-The deplyoment pipeline part starts in the  **Deploy docker to Docker Hub**  stage and concludes updating/creating a record in the s3 Hosted Zone created for the project.
+The deplyoment pipeline part starts in the  **Deploy docker image to Docker Hub**  stage and concludes updating/creating a record in the s3 Hosted Zone created for the project that points to sites' URL.
+The hosted zone for the actual state of the project has to be manually created and then change the hardcoded --hosted-zone-id parameter.

+The steps **9.** and **10.** were created as a solution to grab the Loadbalancer address and update with that value the target in the hosted zone record.

 #### steps
 5. Deploy docker image to Docker Hub